Signedue/signedue.github.io/education.md

 - **Bachelor’s and Master’s programs** are more balanced, but even here women slightly outnumber men in most fields.
 - The biggest surprise? **PhD programs**, long male-dominated, are approaching parity — a promising sign of change in academia.

-> Gender may no longer limit access to education, but it still shapes the direction people take once inside the system.

 Next, we’ll explore how some of these categories have **grown or declined over time** — and whether the gender split is changing with them.

----

-## 🚀 Who's Driving Growth in Education?
+##  Who's Driving Growth in Education?

 We’ve seen the gender split in 2023 — but how did we get here?